When does the benefit plan year begin and end?

 - Logon to MyOEBB.
 If it’s your first time logging on, click on Register Here

 What if I don’t want benefits through PCC?

-To opt out of benefits at PCC, you must have another group benefits plan.
-If you are a part time faculty member, you may have a group or individual benefits plan.
-You must log on to MyOEBB to opt out or you will be enrolled in Moda Plan E, self only, PCC’s default medical plan.
+To opt out of benefits at PCC, you must have another group medical plan.
+If you are a part time faculty member, you may have a group or individual medical plan.
+You must log on to MyOEBB to opt out or you will be enrolled in Kaiser Medical Plan 3, self only, PCC’s default medical plan.

 What medical plans are available to PCC benefits-eligible employees?

-There are four medical plans available to benefits-eligible employees at PCC: Kaiser Permanente and three Moda plans with different deductibles, coinsurance, etc. For details, go to plan comparisons.
+There are five medical plans available to benefits-eligible employees at PCC: two Kaiser plans and three Moda plans with different deductibles, coinsurance, etc. For details, go to plan comparisons.

 What is a Health Savings Account (HSA)?

 An HSA is a tax-advantaged account established to pay for qualified medical expenses for those who are covered under a High Deductible Health Plan.
 With money from this account, you pay for healthcare expenses.
 Any unused funds are yours to retain in your HSA and accumulate toward your future healthcare expenses or your retirement.
 If you enroll in Moda Medical Plan H, you MUST have an HSA.
 If you enroll in Kaiser Plan 3, you may choose an HSA, but it is not required.

 Is there a limit on how much I can contribute to an HSA?

 The federal government sets limits on the amount you can put into an HSA each year.
 In 2015, the limits are $3,350 single, $6,650 family.
 In 2016, the limits are $3,350 single, $6,750 family.